2024

 Learning Goals

-- To know the organization of the Portuguese educational system.
+1. To know the organization of the Portuguese educational system.

-- To know and analyze relevant and current research on School and Educational Psychology.
+3. To know and analyze relevant and current research on School and Educational Psychology.

-- Acquire scientifically based knowledge of the roles and practices of School and Educational Psychologists and their intervention in educational contexts.
+4. Acquire scientifically based knowledge of the roles and practices of School and Educational Psychologists and their intervention in educational contexts.

-- Critically analyze processes of development, learning and change, as well as personal, relational, contextual and social factors involved in educational processes.
+5. Critically analyze processes of development, learning and change, as well as personal, relational, contextual and social factors involved in educational processes.

-- Develop knowledge in the fields of psychological intervention in educational contexts, in order to contribute to the process of psychological development and well-being of those involved in educational situations.
+6. Develop knowledge in the fields of psychological intervention in educational contexts, in order to contribute to the process of psychological development and well-being of those involved in educational situations.

-- Contact with different educational contexts and different psychological practices.
+7. Contact with different educational contexts and different psychological practices.

 Contents

-1. The Psychology of Education
+1. Psychology of Education

-- Evolution of models
+Evolution of models in Educational Psychology

-- Psychological intervention in educational contexts: practice and research
+Intervention in Educational Psychology: practice and research

 2. Development, Learning and Change in Educational Contexts

-- Psychological development, learning and change
+Educational contexts, learning and change

 3. Personal, Relational and Social Dimensions in Educational Contexts

-- Interpersonal and relational dynamics in educational processes: Representations and expectations; Risk behaviors and resilience.
+Interpersonal and relational dynamics in educational processes

 4. Perspectives for psychological intervention

-- Prevention and problem solving
+Prevention and problem solving

-- Promotion of well-being and mental health
+Promotion of well-being and mental health

 Teaching Methods